Alecerzea/Running-IW6-Client-in-Linux/README.md

 You need to place it in your install of Ghost so it can launch correctly

 # Note:
-I;m not related in any kind of form to Alterware, Activison, or GloriusEggroll I'm just sharing what worked for me
+I'm not related in any kind of form to Alterware, Activison, or GloriusEggroll I'm just sharing what worked for me